How To

 Working with Whitelist and Blacklist

-Often times it can be helpful to fully block or allow a domain based on desired result.
-The White/Black List tab allows you to build and manage custom block and allow lists and associate these lists to all policies (global) or to a specific policy in ...
+At times, it may be helpful to fully block or allow a domain based on your desired outcome.
+The White/Black List tab allows you to create and manage custom block and allow lists.
+You can associate these lists with all policies (global) or assign them ...

 Prevent DNS Work-Around for Users